mojodojodev/mojodojo.dev/this_week_in_mojo.md

 Will correctly execute `ContextMgr.__exit__` before returning.

 ### Community
-- New blog post from this website [mojo first impressions](http://localhost:8080/blog.html#mojo-first-impressions-2023-05-22)
+- New Mojo Dojo post: [Mojo first impressions](https://mojodojo.dev/blog.html#mojo-first-impressions-2023-05-22)

 - [sa-](https://github.com/sa-) who is active on the Discord as `sa-code` made their own [tensor struct](https://github.com/modularml/mojo/discussions/251#discussioncomment-5998651) for tensors with up to 2 dimensions as well as a linear regression struct, as they experiment with creating a nice API for a full library.